 6. 301 redirect to keep the SEO

 Now, one of the very important steps in moving a WordPress site from a folder to root is to minimize the SEO loss caused by the moving of files.
 What happens is that Google looks for URLs (or people come to your site via URLS) that look like www.entrepreneurship-interviews.com/blog/something As we don’t have the blog located in the /blog folder, these visits will turn into 404 and you will lose traffic and Google will penalize also.
 The workaround this is to make 301 redirects between the old URLs and the new location.
 It seems that with a 301 redirect you will get almost 90% of the SEO juice of the original links.
 And the good news is that you don’t have to go URL by URL, you can work it out with only 1 line in the .htaccess file.
-SO edit the htaccess file and add at the end (you can also remove completely the redirect to /blog lines wich we previously commented with #) redirectmacth 301 /blog/(.*) http://www.entrepreneurship-interviews.com/$1
+SO edit the htaccess file and add at the end (you can also remove completely the redirect to /blog lines wich we previously commented with #) redirectmacth 301 /blog/(.*) https://www.entrepreneurship-interviews.com/$1

 Let check if it’s working.
 Open the blog and go to a page www.entrepreneurship-interviews.com/something.
 It’s working right?
 Now add /blog/ like this www.entrepreneurship-interviews.com/blog/something and see if it’s redirecting to www.entrepreneurship-interviews.com/something.
 If it does, it means the redirect is working.